zeek/zeek/frameworks/signatures.rst

 * For TCP connections, header conditions are only evaluated for the *first packet from each endpoint*.
 If a header condition does not match the initial packets, the signature will not trigger.
-Bro optimizes for the most common application here, which is header conditions selecting the connections to be examined more closely with payload statements.
+Zeek optimizes for the most common application here, which is header conditions selecting the connections to be examined more closely with payload statements.